google/skylark/doc/spec.md

 ```

 The `suffix` argument may be a tuple of strings, in which case the
-function reports whether any one of them was a suffix of S.
+function reports whether any one of them is a suffix of S.

 ```python
 'foo.cc'.endswith(('.cc', '.h'))         # True